The Latest: Russia’s Navalny has severe allergic reaction

 1:45 p.m.

-The spokeswoman for Russian opposition leader Alexei Navalny says he has been hospitalized with a severe allergy attack.
+The spokeswoman for Russian opposition leader Alexei Navalny says he has been hospitalized with a severe allergy attack while in detention.

-Kira Yarmysh said Sunday that Navalny, who was sentenced Wednesday to 30 days in jail for calling for Saturday’s unsanction protest, was taken from the Moscow detention facility to a hospital in the morning.
+Kira Yarmysh said Sunday that Navalny, who was sentenced Wednesday to 30 days in jail for calling for Saturday’s unsanctioned protest, was taken from the Moscow detention facility to a hospital in the morning.

 Yarmysh said Navalny, who did not have any allergies before, arrived at the hospital with severe facial swelling and red rashes on his skin.

-Navalny galvanized the anti-government protesters who rallied all day Saturday against the exclusion of independent candidate from the Sept.
+Navalny galvanized the anti-government protesters who rallied all day Saturday against the exclusion of independent candidates from the Sept.
 8 ballot for the Moscow city council.

+A Russian group that monitors police arrests said Sunday that nearly 1,400 people were detained in a police crackdown on Saturday’s protest, the largest number of detentions at a rally in the Russian capital this decade.

 12:50 p.m.